mattrei/aframe-geojson-component/README.md

 | draw | _None_| Redraws the canvas. |

 ### Styling
-The library respects the commonly used [Geojson Styling Spec](https://github.com/mapbox/simplestyle-spec)
+The library (trys to) respects the commonly used [Geojson Styling Spec](https://github.com/mapbox/simplestyle-spec)

+### Further Styling
+To change the the appearnance of the points or lines just [register custom material](https://aframe.io/docs/0.6.0/components/material.html#register-a-custom-material)

+* Polygons and Lines need a `THREE.LineBasicMaterial`
+* Points need a  `THREE.PointsMaterial`

 ### Installation